The Boggo Road Burials Mystery

 Article by Christopher Dawson, MPHA (Qld)

 In the excellent 1980 Robert Redford prison movie Brubaker, the chief warden discovers multiple unmarked graves in the prison grounds and his attempts to unravel the mystery lead to political scandal.
-In the mid-2000s big questions were being asked about the possibility of bodies having been secretly buried in the grounds of Boggo Road.
+In the mid-2000s, big questions were being asked about the possibility of bodies having been secretly buried in the grounds of Boggo Road.
 Was there a Brubaker-style mystery to be unearthed there?
 All the rumours suggested that indeed there was.

 When they reported what they had seen, their bosses informed them that, ‘all bodies were reinterred to Dutton Park' (meaning South Brisbane Cemetery), indicating that on-site burials actually had taken place at some point.
 They were also ordered to keep quiet about the incident.
 One of the officers, however, took some samples from the patches, which he described as being ‘very gooey... like wet clay’.
 These samples were stored for thirty years before being handed over to the Boggo Road Gaol Historical Society and then forensically tested at the University of Queensland in 2003.
-The tests discovered microscopic bone fragments of Caucasian origin, and degraded DNA sequences.
-The report concluded that the DNA was either from the remains of at least two individuals buried at the site, or from more recent contamination of the samples, or from a combination of these two sources.
-It called for further testing and an excavation of the site.

 An archaeological survey of the No.1 Division in 2005 (at which I was present) failed to locate any graves, although it is very possible that the test trenches were dug in the wrong place.
 It has also been suggested that most of the soil in the area was removed during the 1990s demolition of the No.1 Division, which would have also removed any trace of the graves.

 So were there bodies at Boggo Road?
 The 1970s trench was dug in an area that, according to prison lore, was once a burial ground.
-This was, in previous years, just outside the north-eastern wall of the original No.1 Division, built in 1883, not far from the original Superintendent’s House.
+This spot was, in previous years, just outside the north-eastern wall of the original No.1 Division, built in 1883, not far from the original Superintendent’s House.
 Older officers recalled seeing white crosses painted on the outside of the prison wall there in the 1930s, and when one superintendent’s wife maintained a garden near there, the officers would joke with her about not gardening too close to the graves in case she dug up a skull.
-When the new No.1 Division was constructed this area was underneath an exercise yard.
+When the new, larger No.1 Division was constructed this area was underneath an exercise yard.

 There is also hearsay evidence of graves at the front of the prison.
 A 19th-century photograph (below) shows some white fencing, similar to a grave border, under a tree to the front left of the driveway from Boggo Road.
 A retired officer who owned the image claimed to have seen several grave sites here in the 1930s, some being fenced and one bordered with stones.
 In the photograph, however, this area is partially obscured by trees, making it difficult to observe the alleged graves.